Softcatala/nmt-softcatala/README.md

 Note: you need to map 8501 ports (gRPC) and 8500 (REST)

-## Translating a new PO file using the a model

-Code is in ApplyToPoFile subdirectory.
-For example to translate the file 'test.po' with the 'model-sc'

-* Run ```python3 ApplyToPoFile test.po model-sc```

-By default all strings translated by the translation system are marked as 'fuzzy'

-# Using the models in production
+# Serving the models in production

 Our tentative approach to run these models in production is: